uutzinger/airquality/Readme.md

 * tVOC:  a value >660ppb is poor

 It is common to find CO2 concentration above 1000ppm in single family homes.
 To lower CO2 concentration you need to open two windows at opposite sides of the house and let air circulate.

+If you do not want the backlight of the LCD to blink you can turn it off in the settings.
+You can also turn it off during the night.

 ## Sensor System